Wouter-Bekker-AI/CtrlSpeak/README.md

 ## Repository Layout

-- `CtrlSpeak.py` - main application code.
+- `main.py` – application entry point.
-- `CtrlSpeak.spec` - PyInstaller spec used for the full (client + server) build.
-- `build_client/CtrlSpeak.spec` - PyInstaller spec for the client-only build.
+- `build_exe.py` – helper script that runs PyInstaller with the correct data files.
+- `icon.ico` – tray/taskbar icon bundled into the executable.
-- `loading.wav` - chime played while transcription is running.
+- `loading.wav` – chime played while transcription is running and for the waveform visualiser.
+- `utils/` – implementation modules (GUI, models, networking, configuration helpers, etc.).
-- `serverportsetup.txt` - Windows PowerShell commands to open discovery/API firewall ports.
+- `serverportsetup.txt` – Windows PowerShell commands to open discovery/API firewall ports.

 The `dist`, `build`, and other generated folders are ignored from version control.